alexandru-dinu/gizmos/docker/vscode-template/README.md

 ## Usage

-- rename the folder to be your project name.
+- rename dir to your project's name
-- modify the `environment.yml` file to include all the Python packages you need.
+- modify the `environment.yml` file to include all the needed Python packages
 - run:

 ```bash